NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Fraction of the total supply air that is recirculated, with the remainder assumed to be outdoor air.
 The value must be 0 for exhaust only systems.
 Required for a shared mechanical ventilation system.
    * - ``mech_vent_shared_preheating_fuel``
      -
-     - "electricity", "natural gas", "fuel oil", "propane", "wood", "wood pellets", "coal", "auto"
+     - "auto", "electricity", "natural gas", "fuel oil", "propane", "wood", "wood pellets", "coal"
      - Fuel type of the preconditioning heating equipment.
 Only used for a shared mechanical ventilation system.
 If not provided, assumes no preheating.
    * - ``mech_vent_shared_preheating_efficiency``
      - COP